 Add To Favorites

-Study African weaving patterns and design orientations then create your own vibrant artwork with Crayola® Gel Markers on dark paper.
+Study African weaving patterns and design orientations to create vibrant artwork with Crayola® Gel Markers on dark paper.

-Before you begin your Ewe (pronounced E-Vay) Asimevo pattern, first research the various types of Kete cloths created by the Asante people of Ghana, in West Africa.
+Have students research Ewe (pronounced E-Vay) Asimevo patterns and the various types of Kete cloths created by the Asante people of Ghana, in West Africa.
 The Kete cloth is similar to the Kente cloth created by other African people.
 Ewe Asimevo cloth is woven on a narrow-strip loom.

-To begin your Asimevo pattern, divide dark construction paper into thirds in both directions, creating nine equal rectangles.
-Mark the edges of these sections with a bright Crayola Gel Washable Marker.
-The colors become brighter as they dry, so your patterns emerge as you create them.
+To begin the Asimevo pattern, have students divide dark construction paper into thirds in both directions, creating nine equal rectangles.
+Students should mark the edges of these sections with a bright Crayola Gel Washable Marker.
+The colors become brighter as they dry, so the patterns emerge as they are created.

-Turn your paper 90 degrees (on its side).
-Create a different pattern, using contrasting, bright colors.
-Fill in all remaining rectangles with this new pattern.
+Have students turn the paper 90 degrees (on its side) and create a different pattern, using contrasting, bright colors.
+Students should fill in all remaining rectangles with this new pattern.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step